trxoy2/ChessEvaluator/instructions/ReadMe.txt

 ## Challenge:
 Utilizing Python and SQL, your challenge is to process the malicious urls csv file, keeping the original input and producing certain outputs:
 --Python
-1. Parse the domain into a new column
+1. Parse the domain into a new column✅
-2. Parse the top-level domain into a new column
+2. Parse the top-level domain into a new column✅
-3. Retrieve and write who owns the domain
+3. Retrieve and write who owns the domain✅
-4. How many times does the letter E appear in the domain name
+4. How many times does the letter E appear in the domain name✅
-5. How many records that contain the letter A and the letter T in the domain name are considered to be malware & phishing
+5. How many records that contain the letter A and the letter T in the domain name are considered to be malware & phishing✅
 ---SQL
-6. Output how many domains are in each type
+6. Output how many domains are in each type✅
 7. What percentage of each is the total table population?
 For example, phishing accounts for 20 % of types in the file.
 8. Rank and order each record based on the following scale
 	a.
 Malware  = High